-Keeping the Ahfachkee School campus clean is everyone's responsibility.
-Students are expected to do their part in picking up litter and making sure trash is properly placed in trash cans.
-To help maintain the cleanliness of the classrooms, students are not allowed to bring in gum, food, or drinks, unless it involves a special event and they have their teacher's permission.
+Everyone is responsible for keeping the Ahfachkee School campus clean.
+Students are expected to pick up litter and ensure trash is properly placed in trash cans.
+To help maintain the cleanliness of the classrooms, gym, and playground, students are not allowed to bring in gum, food, or drinks unless it involves a special event and they have their teacher's permission.
 Loss of privileges may result should an area be left in an unclean condition.